Who were the Deepcut four?

 - September 2015: A pre-inquest review hears the body of Pte James was exhumed and reburied the previous month and bullet fragments from the body were undergoing further testing

-- January 2016: Alison Foster QC, representing Pte James's family, tells a pre-inquest hearing they have material suggesting the soldier "may have been sexually coerced or raped the night before, or before the time of her death"

-- June 2016: At the end of a second inquest into Pte James's death, coroner Brian Barker QC rules the gunshot wound to her head was self-inflicted, Pte James fired the gun intentionally, and her death was suicide
+- June 2016: At the end of a second inquest into Pte James's death, coroner Brian Barker QC rules the gunshot wound to her head was self-inflicted and intentional, and her death was suicide

 - October 2016: A High Court judge rules a fresh inquest can take place into the death of Pte Benton

-- November 2017: The family of Pte Gray win their High Court action for a fresh inquest
+- November 2017: The family of Pte Gray win High Court action for a fresh inquest

+- January 2018: A fresh inquest begins at Woking Coroner's Court into the death of Pte Benton